Your Red Cross is here to help you prevent, prepare for and respond to life-threatening emergencies by providing the following services:

 American Red Cross disaster volunteer teams work around the clock in our neighborhoods when disasters strike.
 Whether it's a house fire or tornado, the Red Cross is there to make sure your community begins recovering.
 From counseling to clean-up kits and from shelters to shoulders, our North Texas Region Disaster Action Teams embodies the heart of the Red Cross mission.
 They train year-round to stand beside our neighbors in order to alleviate the suffering caused by disasters.

 Our mission succeeds because of our volunteers.
 They constitute about 95 percent of the American Red Cross workforce and because of their dedication, skills and training, we can respond at the critical moment, teach the lifesaving courses, deliver urgent military family messages, help reconnect family members separated by war and disaster around the world and communicate the Red Cross mission to our friends and neighbors in our community.

 Every two seconds someone in the U.S. needs blood.
 It is essential for surgeries, cancer treatment, chronic illnesses, and traumatic injuries.
 The Red Cross provides about 40 percent of our nation’s blood and blood components, all from generous volunteer donors.
 But supply can’t always meet demand: only about 3 percent of age-eligible people donate blood yearly.
-A single blood donation can save up to three lives; that’s why the American red cross needs you.
+A single blood donation can save more than one life; that’s why the American red cross needs you.
 Make an appointment to give blood today.

 Want to know what to do if you are faced with an emergency?
 The American Red Cross offers training courses throughout the North Texas Region in first aid, CPR, AED, water safety, babysitting and other areas for both individuals and organizations.
 Many courses offer online self-study classes, or you can register for a classroom course.
 We train to prevent emergencies and prepare you to handle one, if ever needed.